vippsas/vipps-login-api/vipps-login-api-faq.md

 You will find the "Setup Vipps Login" option under the "Utvikler" menu, in the same place as you find your `client_id` and `client_secret`.
-Click "Setup login" for the sale unit you want to set up Vipps Login for.
+Click "Setup login" for the sales unit you want to set up Vipps Login for.

-The "Setup login" button is on the right side of the sale unit overview:
+The "Setup login" button is on the right side of the sales unit overview:

 ![You will find the Setup Vipps Login option in the same place as you find your `client_id` and `client_secret`](images/portal_setup_login.png)